 An industry with an obvious climate risk is aviation.
-We have previously owned shares in both Norwegian Air Shuttle and Ryanair, and we have not imposed any ban on such investments.
+Pareto Investment Fund holds stock in Norse Atlantic, we have previously owned shares in both Norwegian Air Shuttle and Ryanair, and we have not imposed any ban on such investments.
 But the concept of flight shame is a reminder that there is a significant transition risk associated with such investments (in addition, of course, to the fact that the emissions themselves are a negative element).
 It is also not unlikely that airlines will face higher environmental taxes, which we must take into account in our analyses.